bcgov/aps-infra-platform/documentation/how-to/client-cred-flow.md

 ???
 "Custom IdP"

     Before the Portal can be configured, a new set of credentials must be created on the IdP.
-For this tutorial, we will include the steps when Keycloak is the IdP.
+For this guide, Keycloak is used as the IdP.

     #### a) Create a new Client on the IdP